WetSuiteLeiden/choicellm/README.md

 choicellm items.txt --model "unsloth/llama-3-70b-bnb-4bit" --mode categorical > results.csv
 ```

+Note that `--mode categorical` is most suited for single-label categorization: the category probabilities sum to one (under the hood, the LLM is not given the option of listing several categories).
+See **Multi-label classification** below for instructions how to best achieve this.

 Finally, we can set `--mode comparative` to ask the model to compare each item to a large number of random other items, which can result in more reliable per-item scores (once aggregated over all comparisons).

 ```bash